Winterton Lifeboat Station

-A lifeboat was first stationed here by the Norfolk Association for Saving the Lives of Shipwrecked Mariners (NASLSM) in 1823.
-Management of the station was transferred to the Royal National Lifeboat Institution (RNLI) in 1858.
+A lifeboat was first stationed at Winterton-on-Sea by the Norfolk Association for Saving the Lives of Shipwrecked Mariners (NASLSM), sometimes known as the Norfolk Shipwreck Association or (NSA), in 1823.
+Management of the station was transferred to the Royal National Lifeboat Institution (RNLI) in 1857.

 After operating for 101 years, Winterton Lifeboat Station closed in 1925.

 History

-A lifeboat was sent to be stationed at Winterton in 1823 by the newly formed Norfolk Association for Saving the Lives of Shipwrecked Mariners.
+A lifeboat was sent to be stationed at Winterton in 1823, by the newly formed Norfolk Association for Saving the Lives of Shipwrecked Mariners.
 Built in 1822, she was a 32-foot 12-oared non-self-righting lifeboat.
-Launched to the aid of the vessel Mariners in 1829, the lifeboat was badly damaged, and the lifeboatmen had to take refuge aboard the casualty boat until all could be rescued by other local boats.
+Launched to the aid of the vessel Mariners in 1829, the lifeboat was badly damaged, and the lifeboat crew had to take refuge aboard the casualty boat, until all could be rescued by other local boats.